ibm-cloud-docs/pattern-vpc-security/overview.md

 - **NexGen Firewalls** - Response - blocking traffic, files, URLs, DNS queries, etc. plus all kinds of response alerts and alarms.
 - **[{{site.data.keyword.cis_short_notm:}} (CIS)](https://docs/cis?topic=cis-about-ibm-cloud-internet-services-cis)** - Response - blocking various HTTP/HTTS traffic and domains and then notifications based upon events.
-- **Security and Compliance Center** - Response - blocking various HTTP/HTTS traffic and domains and then notifications based upon events.
+- **{{site.data.keyword.compliance_long:}}** - Response - blocking various HTTP/HTTS traffic and domains and then notifications based upon events.

 ### Options
 {: #response-options}

  - **NexGen Firewalls** -Customers have the option to get a variety response alerts and alarms based upon a variety of detection items and other firewall criteria.
  - **{{site.data.keyword.cis_short_notm:}}** - Customers have the options of getting and selecting different notifications based upon security events.
- - **Security and Compliance Center** - Customers can choose a variety of alert notifications based upon several criteria.
+ - **{{site.data.keyword.compliance_long:}}** - Customers can choose a variety of alert notifications based upon several criteria.
 See the type of alerts in the solutioning guidance below.

 ### Best Practices
 {: #response-best-practices}